hetfs/English/README.md

 6. **Cultural Context:** The repository includes cultural lessons and insights into English-speaking countries' customs, traditions, and everyday life, helping learners understand cultural nuances.

-7. **Progress Tracking:** Learners can track their progress through progress tracking tools, quizzes, and assessments, receiving personalized recommendations based on their performance.
+7. **Progress Tracking:** Learners can track their progress through progress tracking tools, quizzes, and assessments, receiving personalised recommendations based on their performance.

 8. **Community Support:** The repository fosters a supportive community where learners can interact with peers, ask questions, share experiences, and participate in collaborative learning activities.